pan-emily/protein-clip/README.md

 Create a new Anaconda environment from ```environment.yml``` using the command
     > ```conda env create -f environment.yml```

+By default, Anaconda will install a CPU-only version of PyTorch.
+If you have access to a GPU, please [install](https://pytorch.org/get-started/locally/) the correct version of PyTorch for you.

 To run the scripts, simply execute the specified file using Python 3 from the Anaconda distribution.

 ### If you are running on HPC: